plone/plone.recipe.alltests/README.txt

   A list of eggs which should be excluded from the test runs.
 The values are interpreted as Python regular expressions.

+groups
+  A buildout section containing a mapping of group names to package names.

 package-map
   An buildout section containing a mapping of distribution names to package names.